Monopoly: Monopolist shutdown rule

-Breaking up monopolies

-Monopolies can potentially end by new competition, breakaway businesses, or consumers seeking alternatives.
-Governments will often either regulate the monopoly, convert it into a publicly owned monopoly environment, or forcibly fragment it (see Antitrust law and trust busting).
-Public utilities, often being naturally efficient with only one operator and therefore less susceptible to efficient breakup, are often strongly regulated or publicly owned.
-American Telephone & Telegraph (AT&T) and Standard Oil are often cited as examples of the breakup of a private monopoly by government.
+Mitigation

+When a company is determined to be monopolistic, steps to mitigate the monopolistic behavior include governments extracting monopoly profits, forcibly fragmenting the monopoly and changing regulations to hinder anti-competitive practices.
+Excess profits taxes can stop monopoly profits and incentivize entry of new competitors.
+In case of natural monopolies like public utilities, one operator is often more efficient and therefore less susceptible to efficient breakup, strong regulation can prevent monopoly profits.

+Examples of the breakup of a private monopoly by government often cited are American Telephone & Telegraph (AT&T) and Standard Oil.
 The Bell System, later AT&T, was protected from competition first by the Kingsbury Commitment, and later by a series of agreements between AT&T and the Federal Government.
 In 1984, decades after having been granted monopoly power by force of law, AT&T was broken up into various components, MCI, Sprint, who were able to compete effectively in the long-distance phone market.
 While some have been against breakups as remedies for antitrust enforcement, recent scholarship has found that this hostility to breakups by administrators is largely unwarranted.'
 In fact, some scholars have argued that breakups, even if incorrectly targeted, could still encourage collaboration, innovation, and efficiency.'
-Regulation to increase competition in case of digital monopolies can vary depending on the type of anti-competitive practices.
+Regulatory or enforcement changes to stop anti-competitive practices vary depending on the type of anti-competitive practices, one example is local-loop unbundling.

-Taxes on monopolists can incentivize entry of new competitors.